Distribution of interevent avalanche times in disordered and frustrated spin systems: Statistics of Above Threshold Interevent Times

-While naively it appears that the data of Fig.~\ref{fig:weibullB} might follow a Weibull inter-event distribution, a more discerning check is made by plotting the data with modified axes: ${\log}[-{\log}(1-f(t))]$ vs ${\log}(t)$.
+While naively it appears that the data of Fig.~\ref{fig:weibullB} might follow a Weibull interevent distribution, a more discerning check is made by plotting the data with modified axes: ${\log}[-{\log}(1-f(t))]$ vs ${\log}(t)$.
 On these axes, the data should form a straight line, as discussed earlier [see Eq.~\eqref{eq:loglog}].

 First, we analyze the RFIM, where the distributions do not appear to be well fit by a Weibull distribution by any definition of time (see Figs.~\ref{fig:loglogBR} and \ref{fig:loglogFR}).
 We focus on $R > R_{\rm c} \sim 2.16$, the critical value of $R$ below which an infinite avalanche occurs in which a macroscopic fraction of the spins all flip at once \cite{perkovic:95}.
 Above $R_{\rm c}$, $\Delta A$ and $\Delta B$ yield a curve that is concave down, while $\Delta F$ yields a curve with an inflection point.
 The fact that the distribution is concave down implies that there is a scarcity of large-time intervals for the distributions to be Weibull.
-The quality of the fits of RFIM inter-event times $\Delta B$ to a Weibull distribution (Fig.~\ref{fig:loglogBR}) does not appear to be very sensitive to the value of the avalanche threshold.
+The quality of the fits of RFIM interevent times $\Delta B$ to a Weibull distribution (Fig.~\ref{fig:loglogBR}) does not appear to be very sensitive to the value of the avalanche threshold.
 In the case of natural time $\Delta F$ (Fig.~\ref{fig:loglogFR}) smaller threshold gives a somewhat better fit.
 In either case, as $L_A$ increases, the average time between events increases, which leads to a lower intercept with the vertical axis; this follows from Eq.~\eqref{eq:loglog}.
-The situation is rather different for the SKM when using the inter-event time $\Delta B$.
+The situation is rather different for the SKM when using the interevent time $\Delta B$.
 As $L_A$ is increased, the Weibull fit improves significantly, as shown in Fig.~\ref{fig:loglogBSK}.
 Interestingly, the shape parameter $k$ is close to unity, i.e.,~the distribution is Poissonian.
 The same fit improvement with larger $L_A$ occurs for the VBM (not shown), but $k \sim 0.8$ in that case.
+We are unable to determine if this value of $k$ varies with the VBM's coordination number $z$, and we might perform simulations of varying $z$ in a future paper.
 The SKM also provides interesting results for the natural time methods. $f(\Delta A)$ is rather close to a Weibull distribution for all $L_A$ (Fig.~\ref{fig:loglogASK}). $\Delta F$, however, provides a fit that worsens as $L_A$ is increased.
 The VBM shows similar results in that both methods of natural time provide the best fit at low $L_A$.